magentabusiness/magentabusiness.github.io/docs/paas/user-guide/ui/devices.md

 device-details-8-pe:
     0:
         image: /images/user-guide/ui/devices/pe/device-details-8-pe.png
-        title: 'ThingsBoard provides the ability to track user actions in order to keep an audit log.
+        title: 'IoT Hub provides the ability to track user actions in order to keep an audit log.
 It is possible to log user actions related to main entities: assets, devices, dashboard, rules, etc.'

 device-delete-pe:
     0: